yuanyuan-spec/comfyui_hunyuanvideo_1.5_plugin/README.md

 Choose one of the following methods to download the model files (including `hunyuanvideo-1.5` model, `text_encoder`, and `vision_encoder`):

 #### Method 1: Auto-Download (Recommended)
-Enable the **Auto-Download** option in the plugin when running a workflow.
-Models will be automatically downloaded to the default path.
+Enable the **Auto-Download** option in the plugin when running a workflow. **Models will be automatically downloaded to the default path.When using the model's auto-download feature, please set the path of the model loading node to "None.**" The corresponding model will be automatically downloaded to the default directory (if it already exists, it will not be downloaded again).
+The next time you run the workflow, you can see the auto-downloaded model in the node's path options.

 #### Method 2: Manual Download
 Manually download the model files and place them into the plugin's specified model directory.Please refer to the checkpoints-download.md file in the HunyuanVideo-1.5 open-source project for details.